top of page

 Thank you for stopping by our website.
 The project is aimed at collecting observational data, from the public, on the locations where we see terrapins in local lakes and ponds in the UK.
 If you spot them in a waterbody, you can submit your sighting to the survey link below.
 Your input is so important and working together we can collect information to understand more on this topic.
 We have two survey links, one for the general sightings and another specifically for anglers to complete.
 Feel free to get in touch if you have any questions and take a look at some of our pages to learn more.

-We have two surveys, one is aimed at the general public and the other is aimed at anglers.
-Please ensure you complete the correct one below:
+We have two surveys, one is aimed at general submissions and the other for anglers who have spotted turtles.
+Please ensure you complete the correct one below.
+By submitting photos, you are agreeing for them to be used to aid in publicising the project:

 Summary: Capture, release and rehoming Trachemys scripta subspecies